ivorscott/blog2/content/posts/2019-12-28-ultimate-go-development-with-docker.md

 Lately, I've been interested in migrating APIs from Node to Go.
 With Node, I had the ultimate workflow, but I had a problem achieving a similar one with Go.
 This post illustrates the use of docker compose to automate live reloading a Go API on code changes, debugging it with breakpoints and running tests.

-Warning: For the most part this tutorial is IDE agnostic except for the last section on debugging with VSCode.
+__Warning:__ The majority of this tutorial is IDE agnostic except for the last section on Debugging With VSCode.

+If you're planning on using VSCode, I recommended installing [Hadolint's VSCode intergation](https://marketplace.visualstudio.com/items?itemName=exiasr.hadolint), it will keep you from adopting bad practices in your Dockerfiles.
+There's also [integrations for Vim](https://github.com/hadolint/hadolint/blob/master/docs/INTEGRATION.md#vim-and-neovim), but this is not a showstopper.
+Hadolint is not required.

 ### Docker

-### Project starter
+### Project Starter

 ### Multi-stage Builds